A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Employee turnover rate, by gender and by position.
 Minimum frequency: every six months.

-• Analysis of employee satisfaction surveys, by gender Minimum frequency: every two years.
-Analysis of decent work conditions should include analysis of gender inequalities and discrimination
+• Analysis of employee satisfaction surveys.
+Minimum frequency: every two years.
+Analysis of decent work conditions should include analysis of gender inequalities and discrimination.

-• Analysis must be disaggregated by gender and other relevant categories .
-Minimum frequency: annually
+• All analysis above must be disaggregated by gender, position and other relevant categories.

 Resources for indicator 2.B.2.1